-Many years ago, between 1978 and 1982, when I was employed as the manager of a piano shop in Randburg, north of Johannesbug, I had the pleasure of selling many a fine instrument.
-The best selling brand was Otto Bach, pianos which at that time were manufactured at a factory in Wellington in the Cape.
+Many years ago, between 1978 and 1982, when I was employed as the manager of a piano shop in Randburg, north of Johannesburg, I had the pleasure of selling many a fine instrument.
+The best-selling brand was Otto Bach – pianos which, at that time, were manufactured at a factory in Wellington in the Cape.
 This was the only piano factory in Africa and unfortunately no longer exists.

 Otto Bach used to run a highly successful advertising campaign on radio in which they used the opening section of the Grieg Piano Concerto in A minor as a sound track in order to impress the public with the rich sonority of their instruments.
 Being an accomplished pianist myself and thus being able to render an impressive demonstration of this piece, led to many a piano sale.
 I was merely repeating the radio commercial's theme!
 Such was the boom in sales that we could hardly keep up with the demand and were continuously waiting for more and more shipments to arrive from the factory.

 Despite the recent introduction and novelty of television, sales continued to boom and the instruments left the shop as quickly as they arrived.
 But the quickest sale I ever made was concluded in a single evening, complete with delivery!
 It happened on a cold, winter's day.
 The boss had already left for home and was, I imagined, lazing beside a cosy log fire, contentedly sipping a Scotch and soda as a prelude to a peaceful evening.